seelystreet/backup-seelystreet.github.io/content/conditions/_index.md

 title: Terms and Conditions
 ---

-**Covid-19 & Hygene**
+**Covid-19 & Hygiene**

 We pride ourselves on having a clean, safe and welcoming environment for our guests, however, we have enhanced our already vigorous cleaning regime within the Bed & Breakfast as follows:

 1. All door handles/knobs, countertops, chairs, light switches, and furniture will be cleaned, disinfected twice a day in public areas.
 1. Guest bedrooms and bathrooms will be deep cleaned after each guest stay.
 1. Please remove your shoes when entering into our B&B - we do provide booties for you to use.
-1. Client Responsibilily

-We rely on you, our clients, to share the responsibility for the health and wellbeing of our other guests and my wife & I. If you are sick or are showing symptoms of illness please cancel your stay and rebook when you are healthy.
+1. Client Responsibilily We rely on you, our clients, to share the responsibility for the health and wellbeing of our other guests and my wife & I. If you are sick or are showing symptoms of illness please cancel your stay and rebook when you are healthy.

 Give me a call if this is confusing and I can go through it with you.
 <i data-feather="phone"></i> (506) 214 1085 / (506) 721 1553